bradfield-csi-2/andrewz-csi/system-design/yt-dislikes/design.md

 ### Design

+Our system's main function is providing users a reasonable estimate of the total dislikes a YouTube video has.
+Many users desire this function on the Youtube even though it is no longer supported on the app.
+So we should first answer how we can do this?

+Well since Youtube provides the total likes a video has, we can use our user base as an indicative sample of how many likes and dislikes a video receives in a sample population.
+Basically we can compare how many of our users have liked a video to the total likes reported by Youtube and extrapolate the total dislikes given our user dislikes.

+The key items we will need to address are the volume of reads and writes we are receiving from our 1 Billion user base and maintaining an accurate count for 30 Youtube videos.

+Given these, it seems best to avoid keeping data of which videos each user liked in order to significantly minimize the volume of data we need to read/write.
+And since it is impossible for our estimate to be 100% accurate anyway, it seems reasonable to give up a little more accuracy for system performance.

+Therefore, we will keep only a count of likes and dislikes on each video by our users.
+(We can optionally store the total like count, but it seems reasonable to offload this to the actual youtube data that our clients are receiving.
+Actually I'm not clear whether we can parse this data using an extension but it seems reasonable and would save us having to do any unnecessary compute with our own hardware).
+And will also listen to events in the user's browser to determine when they like/dislike a video (I suppose we can't do this for mobile but oh well).

+Since we are only tracking counts, we would like to introduce some level of idempotency into the system to improve the accuracy of the counts we collect.
+Therfore, we will program our client side extension to buffer writes and coordinate with our backend to have them accepted.
+This also allows us to throttle/apply backpressure to updates and limit bad actors.

+Essentially, our clients will write updates to the client storage and then request that they be accepted by our backend.
+Once they are committed to the backend, they can stop trying to send the update.
+Otherwise they should keep retrying.
+This gives us some relative insurance that all client likes/dislikes will be correctly counted. (see message queue for further details)

+This could be included as part of our database, but it feels better to separate this functionality into a message queue, this way we can separate the responsibility of accepting and replicating messages from our database component.

+As for our datastore, we have a very simple data pattern that is essentially a big hashmap.
+If we only are careful with using only atomic increments and decrements and tracking which updates have been flushed to disk, we can concurrenly count the likes and dislikes without much issue.
+We don't have to worry about undos since there is no reason to abort a transaction (no conflicts, taken care of by message queue coordination), and we just need to be careful with redos by not flushing dirty pages until all transactions before the last to write to a page have completed.

+In this case, we would ideally use a memory database like Redis.
+But we since we have so many videos, it will probably be cheaper to store most of it on disk.
+Therefore, I am not clear if we can use Redis.
+A data store with some type of buffer page manager would be best.
+Though I'm not sure if one might exist on the market, the features are simple enough that we can probably create our own implementation if necessary.

+With this system, we could reasonable serve these functions from one geographic location, even over the world, by accepting higher latency, probablility of dropped or requests/messages, and traffic around our main node.
+However, it seems we could improve all these by splitting our service into multiple nodes to service each individual region.

+With our counts only data structure, we can even use Conflict Free Replicated Datatypes to implement a fairly efficient replica system.
+We would need to add more space so each partition can track it's counts and also have two numbers of increments and decrements, but this seems a good tradeoff to make.
+We also should be cognizant of users which hop between regions while coordinating their updates to the message queue, but this should be a relatively rare and simple edge case to handle.

 #### Components
 1. Message Queue - for extension to load updates to so that they can be pulled by server
 2. Notication Mailbox - for users to know their messages have been successfully submitted and will be consumed by the system soon